tpeterka/decaf/README.md

 # Building Decaf on Ubuntu 17.04 from scratch

-The following instructuctions install Decaf and its dependencies on a new image of Ubuntu 17.04.
+The following instructuctions install Decaf with the MPI transport layer and its dependencies on a new image of Ubuntu 17.04.
 The dependencies will be installed in ```$HOME/software/install``` and the Decaf project in ```$HOME/Decaf/install```.
-The paths and package might be modificed to fit your current environment or distribution.
+The paths and package might be modified to fit your current environment or distribution.
+That procedure installs OpenMPI but any MPI package supporting MPI 3.0 can be used.

 ```
 #Install from a Ubuntu 17.04